shuvam773/heart-disease-analysis-and-prediction/README.md

 # run in terminal
 pip install requirement.txt

-# to run on web page
+# To run on web page
 flask run